USS Antietam (CG-54)

-USS Antietam (CG-54) was a guided missile cruiser of the United States Navy.
+USS Antietam (CG-54) is a decommissioned guided missile cruiser of the United States Navy.
 Antietam was named for the site of the 1862 Battle of Antietam, Maryland, between Confederate forces under General Robert E. Lee and Union forces under Major General George McClellan, during the American Civil War.
 Antietam earned the 2007 and 2008 Battle Efficiency awards, also known as the "Navy E" or "Battle E" award, for the John C. Stennis Strike Group.

 Construction

 Antietam was laid down by the Litton-Ingalls Shipbuilding Corporation at Pascagoula, Mississippi, on 15 November 1984, launched on 14 February 1986, and commissioned on 6 June 1987 in Baltimore, Maryland.

 Public relations

 From 1988 to 1991, the ship was assigned to Naval Surface Group, Long Beach, which was part of Commander, Naval Surface Forces Pacific, and available for tours.

 The ship was featured in Visiting... with Huell Howser Episode 327, filmed in 1995.

 Capability

 The ship is armed with guided missiles and rapid-fire guns.
 She also carries two Sikorsky SH-60 Seahawk LAMPS helicopters, capable of multiple missions, but primarily equipped for antisubmarine warfare (ASW).